Skip to content

 1. Cable tensioning posts can be spaced up to 20 feet apart.
 To maintain optimal tension, add tensioners for longer runs.

-2. Add cable spacer bars or cable support posts every 42-48 inches to minimize cable deflection under load.
+2. Add Cable Spacer Bars or cable support posts every 42-48 inches to minimize cable deflection under load.

 3. Space your cables every 3 inches apart to allow for some cable deflection while maintaining a 4-inch gap between cable runs.